probcomp/bayeslite/doc/bql.rst

    Guess a population schema for the table *name*.
 A schema maps the columns in *name* to heuristically guessed statistical types.
-Statistical types can be guessed to be NOMINAL or NUMERICAL.
-Columns can also be guessed to be ignored (IGNORE).
+Statistical types can be guessed to be nominal or numerical.
+Columns can also be guessed to be ignored.

 .. index:: ``CREATE POPULATION``